svenvs/MAKEChristmasLightsShow/README.md

 ## Configure WLED

-If you go too your mobile phone and have a look for wifi networks you will find a new wife network called: WLED-AP you can login to that network with the default password: **wled1234**
+If you go to your mobile phone and have a look for wifi networks you will find a new wife network called: WLED-AP you can login to that network with the default password: **wled1234**

 And you will see the welcome screen:
 ![WLED welcome screen](/assets/wledwelcome.PNG)